nodejs/node/doc/api/worker_threads.md

 The `'message'` event is emitted for any incoming message, containing the cloned input of [`port.postMessage()`][].

-Listeners on this event will receive a clone of the `value` parameter as passed to `postMessage()` and no further arguments.
+Listeners on this event receive a clone of the `value` parameter as passed to `postMessage()` and no further arguments.

 ### Event: `'messageerror'`